Building a ConfigMgr Lab from Scratch: Step 9

 This is very basic and just enough to get you going and add a little pretty to the experience.

-I’ve setup a few of these things including the “Branding” of our Company, also I set PowerShell to Bypass
+I’ve set up a few of these things including the “Branding” of our Company, and also set PowerShell to Bypass

 In Software Center, I’ve continued to add additional branding

-I’ve setup an Network Account.
+I’ve set up a Network Account.
 This account only has rights to the Source Share.
 It is also blocked from interactive logon on any machines (set in ADUC) Personally, I’d NOT create this account until you run into a situation where you need it.
 I was trying to apply a WIM Directly from the DP (Without downloading during OSD), and that seemed to not work until I did this.
-However since that isn’t the normal way for OSD, I’d suggest you see how far you can go without adding this.
+However, since that isn’t the normal way for OSD, I’d suggest you see how far you can go without adding this.